Resources for Research on Crisis Informatics Topics

 Tweet-ids Meta-data

-This resource comprised of ~14,000 labeled tweets collected during several natural disasters including hurricanes, earthquakes, floods, and forest fires.
-The tweets were annotated following an eyewintess taxonomy defined in the below paper.
+This resource consists of ~14,000 labeled tweets collected during several natural disasters, including hurricanes, earthquakes, floods, and forest fires.
+The tweets were annotated following the eyewitness taxonomy defined in the paper below.

 Kiran Zahra, Muhammad Imran, Frank Ostermann.
 Automatic Identification of Eyewitness Messages on Twitter During Disasters.
 In the Journal of Information Processing & Management (IP&M), 2020.